 The hallways of Daybreak High School were filled with noise.
 Mostly either the sounds of old friends reuniting or people grumbling about having to get up so early.
 The first day of school was always a busy day.

-Suddenly Deidara heard someone come up behind him and push him into his locker.
+Suddenly Deidara heard someone come up behind him, and he was pushed into his locker.
 He turned around to see the crazed smile of his best friend.

 "Welcome back to Hell, blondie," Hidan said.

-"What's wrong with you," Deidara said, rubbing the spot on his arm that hit the metal locker, "Just because you like pain doesn't mean that you have to inflict it on everyone else, hm."
+"What's wrong with you?"
+Deidara said, rubbing the spot on his arm that hit the metal locker, "Just because you like pain doesn't mean that you have to inflict it on everyone else, hmmm."

 Hidan just laughed, "Sorry, I forgot how fragile you are, Dei-chan."

-Deidara glared at him, "Shut the fuck up, you religious freak, hm.
+Deidara glared at him, "Shut the fuck up, you religious freak, hmmm.
 Anyways, what classes do you have this year?"

 Hidan looked at the faded yellow piece of paper that had his schedule on it.

 "I have Science first.
-That's going to be fucking awesome because I heard most of the class is dissection.
+That's going to be fucking awesome because I heard we're going to do a ton of dissections.
 English second, which is going to be extremely easy.
 Study Hall, lunch, gym, engineering, and then Math.
-Math going to fucking suck.
-That old geezer, Mr. Kakazu , is teaching it.
+Math is going to fucking suck.
+That old geezer, Mr. Kakazu, is teaching it.
 He still hates me from sophomore year because I didn't know anything."

 "I'm pretty sure the reason he hated you was because when you didn't know an answer on a test you would write 'math is fucking dumb and your teaching is stupid'," Deidara pointed out.